ravinsharma7/AdventOfCode-Golang/README.md

   - I think the `...`, and `#` messed with the delimiter and it got confused somehow.
 So I need to be aware of stop words and overloaded puntuations symbols as delimiter and input.
   - I had to reformat the question to get it right.
   - Same chat window

+### Day 7
+- Part 1 First try: Correct
+  - Direct Paste of Question+Input.
+Added text "Generate go code".
+But in the same chat window.
+- Part 2 First try: Correct
+  - Direct Paste of Question without the same Input.
+No additional text.
+But in the same chat window.

+## Day 8
+- Part 1 first try: Correct(o1) / Wrong(4o)
+  - I reformat the question because the delimiter might clash.
+  - 4o gets the code wrong.
+Tried like 3-4 times.
+  - o1 got it right the first time.
+- Part 2 first try: Correct(o1)
+  - Only tried with o1.
+4o didnt bother
+  - Got right the first time.